-The Fund does not believe that there are any material unresolved written comments, received 180 days or more before September 30, 2023 from the staff of the SEC regarding any of the Fund's periodic or current reports under the Securities Exchange Act of 1934, as amended, or the 1940 Act, or its registration statement.
+The Fund does not believe that there are any material unresolved written comments, received 180 days or more before September 30, 2023 from the staff of the SEC regarding any of the Fund's periodic or current reports under the Securities Exchange Act or the Investment Company Act, or its registration statement.

-The following information in this annual report is a summary of certain information about the Fund and changes since the Fund's last annual report to shareholders for the fiscal year ended September 30, 2023.
+The following information in this annual report is a summary of certain information about the Fund and the changes since the Fund's last annual report to shareholders for the fiscal year ended September 30, 2023.
 This information may not reflect all of the changes that have occurred since you invested in the Fund.